open-contracting/kingfisher-collect/docs/logs.rst

 ----------------------------

 Kingfisher Collect yields some errors as FileError items.
 You can open the log file and search for ``'errors':`` to get more context on each error.

+Presently, FileError items are created for error response status codes from which the spider can't recover.